How to make export declarations if you trade with non-EU countries, or if you trade with EU countries after a no-deal Brexit.

-In a no-deal Brexit, you’ll need to follow these rules if you export to anywhere outside the UK.
+In a no-deal Brexit, you’ll need to follow these rules if you export goods to anywhere outside the UK.

 If your business is exporting goods out of the EU you’ll need to submit a customs declaration.

 Completing a customs declaration is complicated and you may need software.
 So you may want to get someone to deal with customs for you.